Vegan Apple Peanut Butter Pie

 2/3 cup all-purpose flour

-3 tablespoons dairy-free “milk,” for brushing on top
+3 tbsp dairy-free “milk,” for brushing on top